YunoHost-Apps/mattermost_ynh/README.md

 ## Configuration

- * How to configure this app: From an admin panel.
+How to configure this app: From an admin panel, a plain file with SSH, or any other way.

 ## Documentation